Once school resumes we are reminded of the change of seasons ahead. Before you know it, it’s fall!

-Plant Fall Bulbs for Spring: Flowers Fall is a great time to plant bulbs for spring flowers because the cooler air is easier on plants, but the soil is still warm, which allows roots to grow until the ground freezes.
+Plant Fall Bulbs for Spring Flowers: Fall is a great time to plant bulbs for spring flowers because the cooler air is easier on plants, but the soil is still warm, which allows roots to grow until the ground freezes.
 Irises, tulips and daffodils are good options, best in full sun.
 Just dig a hole two to three times deeper than the bulb is tall with the pointed end up.

 Store Hoses: Turn off all faucets and drain garden hoses.
 Disconnect them from the outside spigots and store them in a dry place so any residual water doesn’t freeze.
 Put away your seasonal furniture and outdoor flower pots and lawn and garden decor as well.

-Prep Lawn and Equipment Rake and remove leaves from the yard and apply fertilizer to prevent winter damage.
-Finally, empty the fuel from your mower.
-Sharpen the blades and get repairs done now so you don’t have to worry about them in the spring.
+Prep Lawn and Equipment: Rake and remove leaves from the yard and apply fertilizer to prevent winter damage.
+Empty the fuel from your mower as well as sharpen the blades and get repairs done now so you don’t have to worry about them in the spring.